allape/pHash/README.md

 # pHash - http://www.phash.org

+### ⚠️ Dockerized pHash does NOT support video hashing yet, and non-image hashing is not tested yet

 ### What have I done with [the original repo](https://github.com/aetilius/pHash) on Ubuntu Desktop 20 as root
 ```bash
 apt update